-- 2.6.1 The deadline for the final reply is maximum 240 working days after communication of admissibility. - 2.6.2 The following table presents a summary of the main actions and timeframe applicable in an Extended Procedure.
+- 2.6.1 The deadline for the final reply is a maximum of 240 working days after communication of admissibility. - 2.6.2 The following table presents a summary of the main actions and timeframe applicable in an Extended procedure.